 연속체 (2026)

-작업하면서 점점 더 분명해지는 것은, 어린 시절의 잔상과 형태가 내면의 가장 깊은 곳에 자리잡고 있다는 사실이다. 어릴 적부터 늘 곁에 있었던 만화와 애니메이션 환경들이 무의식 속에 스며들어 오늘의 화면을 결정짓는다. 그 모습은 직접 드러나지 않더라도 모든 레이어 아래에 조용히 깔려 있으며, 소녀들이 지닌 서늘함과 따뜻함의 공존을 가능하게 하는 근원으로 작용한다.
+작업하면서 점점 더 분명해지는 것은, 어린 시절의 잔상과 형태가 내면의 가장 깊은 곳에 자리 잡고 있다는 사실이다. 어릴 적부터 늘 곁에 있었던 만화와 애니메이션 환경들이 무의식 속에 스며들어 오늘의 화면을 결정짓는다. 그 모습은 직접 드러나지 않더라도 모든 레이어 아래에 조용히 깔려 있으며, 소녀들이 지닌 서늘함과 따뜻함의 공존을 가능하게 하는 근원으로 작용한다.

 순간적으로 생성된 디지털 흔적은 물감의 층으로 굳어지며 시간의 연속체를 이룬다. 디지털 환경에서 시각적 요소들은 끊임없이 생산되고 소멸하지만, 나는 그 휘발성을 회화의 물질성 속에 붙잡아 두고자 한다. 즉흥성과 지속성이 충돌하는 지점에서 화면은 현실과 환상이 공존하는 긴장 상태를 만들어낸다. 이 긴장은 단순한 미학적 효과가 아니라, 오늘날 이미지와 자아가 끊임없이 재구성되는 방식을 드러낸다.

-레이어처럼 쌓이고 흩어지는 감정의 흔적 속에서 소녀의 시선은 관람자와 마주하며 상호 주시(mutual gaze)를 형성한다. 이때 관람자는 이미지를 소비하는 주체가 아니라, 자신의 내면을 직면하는 참여자로 위치한다. 어린 시절에 체화된 시각 언어는 개인적 추억에 머무르지 않고, 디지털 환경에서 형성된 감각의 층위로 확장된다. 회화로 재구성되는 과정에서 트라우마와 감정은 고정된 서사가 아니라 반복되고 변주되며 타인과 교차 가능한 구조로 전환된다. 이 구조는 미술관의 공간적 경험 속에서 살아나며, 관람자와의 만남을 통해 새로운 관계성을 만들어낸다.
+레이어처럼 쌓이고 흩어지는 감정의 흔적 속에서 소녀의 시선은 관람자와 마주하며 상호 주시(mutual gaze)를 형성한다. 이때 관람자는 이미지를 소비하는 주체가 아니라, 자신의 내면을 직면하는 참여자로 위치한다. 어린 시절에 체화된 시각 언어는 개인적 추억에 머무르지 않고, 디지털 환경에서 형성된 감각의 층위로 확장된다.

 Continuum (2026)

-Within the traces of emotion that stack and scatter like layers, the girls’ gaze meets the viewer, forming a mutual gaze.
-Here, the viewer is no longer a consumer of images but a participant confronting their own inner world.
-The visual language embodied in childhood does not remain personal memory; it expands into layers of sensation formed in the digital environment.
-In the process of reconfiguring through painting, trauma and emotion transform—not into fixed narratives, but into structures that repeat, vary, and intersect with others.
-This structure comes alive in the spatial experience of the museum, creating new relationalities through encounters with viewers.
+Amidst the traces of emotion that stack and scatter like layers, the gaze of the girl meets the viewer, forming a "mutual gaze."
+Here, the viewer is not a subject consuming an image, but a participant confronting their own interiority.
+The visual language internalized in childhood does not remain a personal memory but expands into a sensory layer formed within the digital environment.

 머무는 시선 (2025)